mvllow/dots/readme.md

 > Due to the nature of these settings, they must be set by the user

 - Preferences > Keyboard > Modifier Keys > Map caps lock to escape
-- Preferences > Privacy > Full Disk Access > Allow Terminal.app
+- Preferences > Privacy > Full Disk Access > Allow Terminal.app*

+* Needed for zapping brew casks and other priviledged tasks

 ## Misc